 Questioning the Cultural Narrative

-Questioning the dominant narrative of any culture is the starting point to freedom.
 Some believe this is the first step of the awakening process.
 It requires courage to challenge these systems.
-You will encounter resistance as you question the stories which support the cultural folklore.
+You will encounter resistance as you question the stories which support cultural folklore.

 “The important thing is not to stop questioning.
 Curiosity has its own reason for existence.
 One cannot help but be in awe when he contemplates the mysteries of eternity, of life, of the marvelous structure of reality.
 It is enough if one tries merely to comprehend a little of this mystery each day.”
 From the article —”Old Man’s Advice to Youth: ‘Never Lose a Holy Curiosity.'”
 LIFE Magazine (2 May 1955) ― Albert Einstein

-If you question the culture, eventually, it will lead to your personal beliefs.
+If you investigate the culture, eventually, it will lead to your personal beliefs.
 People learn to protect their ideas about themselves and their culture because their beliefs are often a significant part of their identity.
 Don’t let this stop you.
 It’s okay to question what you believe.
 It is the basis for a healthy mindset.
-If you are outspoken, you may become marginalized and isolated from your current circle of friends.
+However, if you are outspoken, you may become marginalized and isolated from your current circle of friends.
 Your family may distance themselves or even reject you once you question the culture’s folklore and superstition.
 True freedom starts when you dare to speak the truth.

 Freedom Starts When We Begin Questioning

 Critical thinking is the foundation of logic.
 It’s part of a holistic approach for developing the mind, body, and spirit.
 Enhancing your critical thinking also includes doing what’s appropriate for your health.
 That means every day can be a starting point to freedom.

 If you are going to investigate anything, you need the right tools.
 We recommend starting with the study of logical reasoning.
-It will give you a foundation of understanding of deductive and inductive logic.
-It provides an insight into the correct use of these types of arguments and premises.
-They help us understand how people use language to sell everything from products to ideologies.
+First, it will give you a foundation of understanding of deductive and inductive logic.
+And, second, it provides an insight into the correct use of these types of arguments and premises.
+Finally, they help us understand how people use language to sell everything from products to ideologies.